SherryDong/create_plot_by_R_base/README.md

 ## Before Start

-I really appreciate some fancy R packages for visualization and they are really great tools for people to use (e.g ggplot2 and htmlwidgets for R https://www.htmlwidgets.org/index.html).
+I really appreciate some fancy R packages for visualization and they are really great tools for people to use (e.g ggplot2 and htmlwidgets for R).
 But I just like to design and create plots by R base, especially for figures used in manuscript (most not interactive).
 It is more flexible but sometimes complicated.

 This tutorial is designed to share with my experience of how to play with R base.